INDIVIDUAL, COUPLES &

 INTEGRATIVE THERAPY

-As an integrative counsellor, I draw on a range of psychotherapeutic theories and tools to help you explore your relationships, feelings, behaviours and choices, in a way that best supports your needs:
+As an integrative counsellor, I draw on a range of psychotherapeutic theories and tools to help you explore your experiences, in a way that best supports your needs:

 Systemic therapy offers a supportive space for people to explore how their relationships work — looking at the patterns, dynamics, and how each person plays a part in both the strengths and the challenges within the ‘system’.
 Everyone is given equal space to share their perspective, with openness and without judgement.